Cyann-UBC/cyann_mobile/README.md

 and drag the following files to ~/Documents/FacebookSDK

-this step is crucial, or the build will fail
+this step is crucial, or the build will fail :broken_heart:
 ```
 Bolts.framework
 FBSDKCoreKit.framework